New Contemporaries Studio Residency and Bursary with Hospitalfield

 Jasmine Johnson, More than two: Episode 3, 2018, Almanac, London.
 Image: Oskar Proctor.

-Jasmine Johnson (BNC 2015) was third recipient of the Studio Residency and Bursary with New Contemporaries and Hospitalfield, Angus.
+Jasmine Johnson (NC Alumni 2015) was third recipient of the Studio Residency and Bursary with New Contemporaries and Hospitalfield, Angus.
 Jasmine’s work incorporates video, drawing, installation, sound and performance to produce increasingly ambitious portraits of globally dispersed individuals.
 Johnson's solo presentations include Barbican FreeStage; Almanac; Jerwood Project Space; ANDOR Gallery, with MoreUtopia! (all London); DeVos Museum with Rachel Pimm (Michigan); ASI & CCI Fabrika (Moscow) and Eddie Peake’s Hymn Programme (Online).
 Group presentations include the Barbican Level G; Government Art Collection (all London); Bloomberg New Contemporaries (UK) Daata Editions (online); Place des Arts (Montreal).
 Her work has been screened at Chisenhale Gallery, ICA, Jerwood Presents – Genesis Cinema and Contemporary Art Centre (Vilnius).
 She works as a visiting lecturer at Nottingham Trent University.

 Blog Post: Jasmine Johnson